 (Article 37(1)(a) and (b) of Directive 2009/138/EC)

-Scope and approach of modifications
+Scope and approach of modifications (deviation from SCR assumptions)

-In calculating the amount referred to in Article CA6(1), supervisory authorities shall consider the aspects of the standard formula or the internal model which gave rise to the deviation of the risk profile assumed under the standard formula or the internal model from the actual risk profile of the undertaking including, where relevant, quantifiable risks not taken into account by the standard formula or the internal model, the structure of the formula or the model, aggregation approaches, parameters, and assumptions.
+1. In calculating the amount referred to in Article CA6(a), supervisory authorities shall consider the aspects of the standard formula or the internal model which gave rise to the deviation of the risk profile assumed under the standard formula or the internal model from the actual risk profile of the undertaking including, where relevant, quantifiable risks not taken into account by the standard formula or the internal model, the structure of the formula or the model, aggregation methods, parameters, and assumptions.

-Where possible, supervisory authorities shall consider what modifications should be made to the assumptions and parameters underlying the Solvency Capital Requirement as calculated using the standard formula or internal model in order for those assumptions or parameters to properly reflect the risk profile of the insurance or reinsurance undertaking.
+2. For the purpose of paragraph 1, supervisory authorities shall modify the assumptions and parameters underlying the Solvency Capital Requirement as calculated using the standard formula or internal model in order for those assumptions or parameters to properly reflect the actual risk profile of the insurance or reinsurance undertaking and to ensure compliance with Article 101(3) of Directive 2009/138/EC.

-Where the modifications referred to in paragraph 2 would be insufficient or inappropriate to calculate the amount referred to in Article CA6(1), alternative methodologies which go beyond the scope of modifying assumptions or parameters may be used for the purpose of the calculation referred to in Article CA6(2) .
+3. Where the modifications referred to in paragraph 2 are insufficient or inappropriate to calculate the amount referred to in Article CA6(a), alternative methodologies which go beyond modifying assumptions or parameters only shall be used for the purpose of the calculation referred to in Article CA6(b) .

-Any modification referred to in paragraph 2 or methodology referred to in paragraph 3 shall use adequate, applicable and relevant actuarial and statistical techniques and shall be based on accurate, complete and appropriate data of the undertaking, or where these are not available, data which is directly relevant for the operations of that undertaking.
+4. Any modification referred to in paragraph 2 or alternative methodology referred to in paragraph 3 shall use adequate, applicable and relevant actuarial and statistical techniques and shall be based on accurate, complete and appropriate data of the undertaking, or where these are not available, data which is directly relevant for the operations of that undertaking.

-Where alternative methodologies are insufficient or inappropriate, supervisory authorities may calculate the Solvency Capital Requirement for the purposes of Article CA6(1) by comparing the Solvency Capital Requirements of undertakings with similar risk profiles.
+5. Where alternative methodologies referred to in paragraph 3 are insufficient or inappropriate, supervisory authorities may calculate the Solvency Capital Requirement for the purposes of Article CA6(a) by comparing the Solvency Capital Requirements of undertakings with similar risk profiles.

-For the purposes of paragraphs 4 and 5, supervisory authorities may use information relating to other insurance or reinsurance undertakings with similar risk profiles provided that the supervisory authorities are able to ensure that the reasons for their decision to set a capital add-on are disclosed in accordance with Article 37(1) of Directive 2009/138/EC and that disclosure of those reasons will comply with the professional secrecy requirements in Article 67 of Directive 2009/138/EC.
+6. For the purposes of paragraphs 4 and 5, supervisory authorities may use information relating to other insurance or reinsurance undertakings with similar risk profiles provided that the supervisory authorities ensure that the reasons for their decision to set a capital add-on are stated in accordance with Article 37(1) of Directive 2009/138/EC and that this statement will comply with the professional secrecy requirements in Article 67 of Directive 2009/138/EC.

-Supervisory authorities may only set off aspects of the risk profile deviation, which indicate that a lower Solvency Capital Requirement would better reflect the insurance or reinsurance undertaking's actual risk profile, against the other aspects which indicate that a higher Solvency Capital Requirement is appropriate where the insurance or reinsurance undertaking satisfies the following requirements:
+7. Supervisory authorities shall not set off aspects of the risk profile deviation, which indicate that a lower Solvency Capital Requirement would better reflect the insurance or reinsurance undertaking's actual risk profile, against the other aspects which indicate that a higher Solvency Capital Requirement is appropriate, unless the insurance or reinsurance undertaking satisfies the following requirements:

-a modification or a methodology exists which complies with the requirements set out in paragraph 4 to quantify the impact on the amount referred to in Article CA6(1) of the aspects which indicate a lower Solvency Capital Requirement;
+(a) a modification or a methodology exists which complies with the requirements set out in paragraph 4 to quantify the impact on the amount referred to in Article CA6(a) of the aspects which indicate a lower Solvency Capital Requirement;

-it would be inappropriate to address the aspects which indicate a lower Solvency Capital Requirement by replacement of parameters specific to the undertaking in accordance with Article 104(7) of Directive 2009/138/EC or by using an internal model in accordance with Article 112 of Directive 2009/138/EC;
+(b) it would be inappropriate to address the aspects which indicate a lower Solvency Capital Requirement by replacement of parameters specific to the undertaking in accordance with Article 104(7) of Directive 2009/138/EC or by using an internal model in accordance with Article 112 of Directive 2009/138/EC;

-the overall Solvency Capital Requirement that would result after setting off the risk profile deviations against each other complies with Article 101(3) of Directive 2009/138/EC.
+(c) the overall Solvency Capital Requirement that would result after setting off the risk profile deviations against each other complies with Article 101(3) of Directive 2009/138/EC.

 Insurance and reinsurance undertakings shall notify the supervisory authority without undue delay of any material changes in the circumstances set out in points (a) to (c).